falc0nw1ng/Proof-of-Care---Covid/README.txt

 **** NOTE: This was a small COVID tracker I made for Proof of Care while working there.
 Ultimately there wasn't enough views on it to justify the Heroku server but nevertheless it is here.
 The app tracks covid-19 in the BC region and pulls data from the bccdc website.
-The application was made to be embedded in a webage so the styling is a little plain.
+The application was made to be embedded in a webage.

 ** legacy notes